 And if you discover that we still need to write one on what way to run your tile floor, please feel free to email the co-owner of c2s, Jamie Molitor, and he will fix it ASAP.

-Once you have decided on what floor you are going to install, whether it is using plank flooring or laminate, engineered or real hardwood, there will come a time when you will be ready to install it and will face the decision on where to start the floor and what direction to lay it.
+Once you have decided on what floor you will install, whether it is using plank flooring or laminate, engineered or real hardwood, there will come a time when you will face the decision on which direction to lay your hardwood flooring.

-There is no correct or incorrect way to run the floor.
+There is no correct or incorrect direction to lay your hardwood floor.
 However, to fulfill this post’s primary purpose and educate you, we want to point out a few things to help you make that decision strictly from a design perspective.

 The floor generally runs parallel to the lengthiest part of your house.
 Typically there are rooms along the hallway, meaning you will follow along with the floor until you’ve reached the desired room.